-3. Take a helicopter tour over an active volcano.
-This is one of the only places in the world where you can see an active volcano up close and it’s a sight not to miss!
-The lava can be seen by boat and occasionally on foot but it’s by far most impressive from the air.
-It’s expensive, but you can’t come to the Big Island without taking a helicopter over Volcano National Park.
-I usually fly with Blue Hawaiian.
-You can book a flight with them out of Hilo here.

 4. Star gaze atop Mauna Kea.
-At 14,000 ft., Mauna Kea is has one of the best observatories in the world.
+At 14,000 ft., Mauna Kea has one of the best observatories in the world.
 Plan a trip up for sunset and be sure to pack plenty of warm clothes!
 If you want to go all the way to the summit for sunset, you’ll probably want to book this tour (the road requires 4WD) which also includes dinner and star gazing at the visitors center.
 Read all about my experience at Mauna Kea here.

 5. Visit Punalu’u black sand beach.
 Hawaii’s most famous black sand beach is a sight that you shouldn’t miss.
 This rare phenomenon is created when molten lava meets the cool ocean water.
 The lava shatters on impact creating the black sand.
 Sea turtles can often be found here.

 6. Take a guided hike to see lava flow.
 Nothing beats standing feet away from a live lava flow.
-Tour companies will lead guided hikes as close to the lava flow as it’s safe to be.
-These tours are dependent on a variety of conditions though so it’s not always possible to hike to the lava flow.
-It’s also possible to take a boat tour to see where the lava flow meets the ocean.
+Book this tour for a guided hike as close to the lava flow as it’s safe to be.
+These tours are dependent on a variety of conditions though so it’s not always possible to hike to the lava flow, but if it is, your guides will get you there.

 7. Tour a coffee plantation in Kona.
 Kona coffee is famous so of course touring a coffee plantation is on our list.
 There’s plenty to choose from on the Kona side of the island and the best ones will have tasting rooms where you can purchase coffee to take back as souvenirs.

-Two